lyft/clutch/docs/development/feature-flags.md

 :::

 The frontend will fetch feature flags on the initial rendering of Clutch as well as at a determined interval.
-This interval defaults to 5 minutes but can be overridden by setting the `REACT_APP_FF_POLL` environment variable.
+This interval defaults to 5 minutes but can be overridden by setting the `VITE_APP_FF_POLL` environment variable.
 The polling behavior ensures that even if users do not reload the application there is a max TTL of user's local feature flag values of N, where N is the afformentioned polling interval.